top of page

 1. Locate the Bow Eye: This is the metal loop at the very front of your boat's hull, typically used to attach the winch hook.

-2. Locate the Transom: This is the vertical back surface of your boat, typically where the drainplug sits.
+2. Locate the Transom: This is the vertical back surface of your boat, typically where the drain plug sits.

-3. Measure the Distance: Using a measuring tape, extend it straight from the center of the bow eye, along the keel (the centerline of the bottom of the boat), all the way to the rearmost point of the transom.
+3. Measure the Distance: Using a measuring tape, extend it straight from the center of the bow eye to the rearmost point of the transom.
+Measure along the keel (the centerline of the bottom of the boat).
+It's best to take this measurement with the boat out of the water and on a level surface for the most accurate result.

 Why the Bow Eye to Transom Measurement is Crucial for Trailer Selection